KBSL-DT: Newscasts

 The station produced separate local newscasts for many years; however due to the smaller size of its studio facility, the news department was based out of a tiny studio on the west edge of the city.
 The station's Tri-State Report was a local news staple for many years.
 It was claimed that KLOE was once the smallest television station in the United States that produced its own local newscasts.
 In the 1970s, most of the station's operations were moved to KBSH-TV's studios in Hays, and the news department was reduced to a single reporter/photographer.
 Daily news stories are fed via microwave relay to KWCH's facility in Wichita, which produces local news content for KBSL.

+Technical information and subchannels

+KBSL-DT's transmitter is located east of K-27 in rural northeastern Sherman County.
+The station's signal is multiplexed: